-- 1. Those stating that they had visited woodland in the last few years. - 2.
-The range of uncertainty around any result should be no more than ±3.5% (for surveys with around 2,000 respondents) and ±4.7% (for surveys with around 1,000 respondents).
+- 1. Those stating that they had visited woodland in the last few years.
+Data for Wales from 2015 and for Scotland from 2017 relates to visits in the last 12 months. - 2.
+The range of uncertainty around any result should be no more than ±4.6% (for surveys with around 1,000 respondents) and ±2.1% (for around 5,000 respondents).
 To compare results over time, a difference of at least 5 percentage points (for surveys each with around 2,000 respondents) and at least 7 percentage points (for surveys each with around 1,000 respondents) is required to indicate that there is a significant difference. - 3. ..
 Denotes data not available (survey not run that year or question not asked).

 Survey respondents were asked how frequently they had visited during the previous summer and winter.
-Figure 6.1, which presents aggregated UK results for the 2015 to 2019 surveys, shows that respondents visited much more often during the summer, with 44% of respondents visiting at least once a month in the summer compared to around one quarter (27%) in the winter.
+Figure 6.2, which presents UK results for the 2021 survey, shows that respondents visited much more often during the summer, with 45% of respondents visiting at least once a month in the summer compared to 36% in the winter.